flixl-sudo/v4/README.md

-This repo was initially forked by the wonderful [brittanychiang.com](https://brittanychiang.com) and further developed by myself.
+This repo was initially created by the wonderful [brittanychiang.com](https://brittanychiang.com), forked and further developed by myself.

 ## 🛠 Installation & Set Up